koichishi/Neural-Network-Notes/Machine Learning/4 Recurrent Neural Networks.md

 			- Now update (for example ) $W_3$, the weight from A to B as the avg of all of the weight changes: $$W_3\ +=\alpha\frac{1}{3}\sum^{3}_{t=1}\delta_B(t)z_A(t-1)$$
 	- #### But RNN are hard to train at that time, LSTMs fixed this issue.
 Why?
 		- In the forward pass we use nonlinear functions, which tends to limit the range of activations
 		- The **backward pass is linear**.
-If double the error derivatives at the final layer, all the error derivatives will double! ==makes sense but isnt that the same as normal FNN?==
+If double the error derivatives at the final layer, all the error derivatives will double!
 	- #### The problem of exploding or vanishing gradients
 		- What happens to the magnitude when backprop?
 			- Weights grows/shink exponentially through layers